ANALYSIS-Abortion pills over the counter? Experts see major hurdles in widening U.S. access

 By Ahmed Aboulenein

-WASHINGTON, June 23 (Reuters) - A pill used to terminate early pregnancies is unlikely to become available without a prescription for years, if ever, experts say, as the conservative-leaning U.S. Supreme Court is expected to dramatically curb abortion rights in the coming weeks.
+WASHINGTON, June 24 (Reuters) - A pill used to terminate early pregnancies is unlikely to become available without a prescription for years, if ever, experts told Reuters, as the conservative-leaning U.S. Supreme Court dramatically curbed abortion rights this week.

+The Supreme Court on Friday took major step by overturning the landmark 1973 Roe v.
+Wade ruling that recognized the constitutional right to an abortion and legalized it nationwide, handing a momentous victory to Republicans and religious conservatives seeking to limit or ban it.

 The pill, mifepristone, is used in combination with a second drug called misoprostol to induce an abortion up to 10 weeks into a pregnancy and is heavily restricted - only available through a certified doctor's prescription.
 Abortion rights activists have stepped up calls to make it available for anyone to buy at pharmacies without a prescription.